costajob/app-servers/README.md

 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.17.3 is installed via homebrew.
-Crystal has a syntax similar to Ruby, but brings some desirable features such as compile-time type checking and compilation to highly optimized native code.
+Crystal has a syntax vry close to Ruby, but brings some fresh features such as type checking and compilation to highly optimized native code.
 In order to mimic dynamic languages Crystal relies on a global type inference algorithm.
 Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls, but does not support parallelism out of the box.

 ## Benchmarks
-I decided to test how these languages manage multiple HTTP requests by using standard HTTP libraries.
+I decided to test each language by using the standard/built-in HTTP library.

 ### Results
 Here are the benchmarks results ordered by increasing throughput.